 Peter Tittmann supports timberland asset acquisition using geospatial analysis and data science.
 Peter has 15 years of experience developing and deploying geospatial tools and analysis in the forestry, energy, and water sectors, with a broad range of expertise in forestry including inventory, growth and yield modelling, harvesting/management operations, and ecological restoration.
 His doctoral work in Geography at the University of California, Davis employed aerial Light Detection and Ranging (LiDAR) in the task of individual tree detection and measurement.
 He comes to New Forests from the Center for Forestry at UC Berkeley where he managed a program focused on wood products and bioenergy development and also supported the development of the Forest Climate Action Plan, a multi-agency initiative to establish contributions of the California’s forest sector to climate policy goals.
 Peter has a bachelor’s degree in Environmental Studies from the University of California, Santa Cruz and a PhD in Geography from the University of California, Davis.

 Emily Warms supports New Forests’ carbon and forestry investments in the United States.
 She is primarily responsible for the development of forest carbon projects for the California carbon market and is involved in all aspects of project origination, design, implementation, and credit sales.
 Emily’s background is in forest ecology, carbon accounting, and climate policy.
 Her experience includes managing the forest program of a national carbon registry, where she served as the technical and programmatic lead for forest carbon projects under California’s compliance program.
-Emily has also worked at leading regional and national non-profits in roles specialising on carbon accounting and forest policy issues.
+Emily has also worked at leading regional and national non-profits in roles specializing on carbon accounting and forest policy issues.
 She has conducted research on a variety of topics, including carbon markets, forest management, and restoration.
-Emily is a Society of American Foresters Candidate Certified Forester.
+Emily is a Society of American Foresters Certified Forester.
+Emily is currently serving on the California Air Resources Board’s Compliance Offset Protocol Task Force as the carbon market representative.
 Emily has a Bachelor of Arts in Biology and Environmental Studies from Williams College and a Master of Science in Natural Resources and Forestry from the University of Vermont.